johnmurphy/heating-oil-multivariate-regression/README.md

 ````

 ````
 > # What kinds of objects are in the data set and what are their data types?
+Are there missing values?
  > contents(training_raw)
  Data frame:training_raw	1218 observations and 6 variables    Maximum # NAs:0